swiftlang/swift/docs/Generics.rst

 we cannot compare those objects with isEqual even if both T and U are Comparable.

-This types are not without their costs, particularly in the case where This is used as a parameter type of a class method that will be subclassed.
+Self types are not without their costs, particularly in the case where Self is used as a parameter type of a class method that will be subclassed.
 Here, the parameter type ends up being (implicitly) covariant, which tightens up type-checking but may also force us into more dynamic type checks.
-We can explore this separately; within protocols, type-checking for This is more direct.
+We can explore this separately; within protocols, type-checking for Self is more direct.

 Associated Types
 ----------------

-In addition to This, a protocol's operations often need to refer to types that are related to the type of 'Self', such as a type of data stored in a collection, or the node and edge types of a graph.
+In addition to Self, a protocol's operations often need to refer to types that are related to the type of 'Self', such as a type of data stored in a collection, or the node and edge types of a graph.
 For example, this would allow us to cleanly describe a protocol for collections::